Coding-Connoisseur/PokerAI/browser_automation/README.md

 ### 5. **Automated Testing for Browser Interactions**
 Automated tests have been introduced to cover key browser automation tasks, ensuring the system works reliably across various platforms.
 These tests simulate typical poker interactions as well as edge cases, helping to validate the system’s robustness.
 By running these tests regularly, developers can detect issues early and ensure consistent performance across updates.

+### 6. **Cross-Browser Compatibility** *(New Feature)*
+Support for multiple browsers such as Chrome, Firefox, Safari, and Edge has been expanded.
+This allows the AI to operate on a broader range of platforms, ensuring flexibility and resilience across different environments.

+### 7. **Dynamic UI Adaptation** *(New Feature)*
+Introduced a dynamic UI adaptation system that automatically adjusts the browser interaction scripts to handle minor changes in poker platform layouts.
+This ensures that small HTML changes do not disrupt gameplay.

+### 8. **Headless Browser Support** *(New Feature)*
+Implemented headless browser support for running the automation in a browser without a graphical interface, which is useful for deployment on servers and cloud environments.

+### 9. **Mobile Browser Support** *(New Feature)*
+Extended automation support for mobile browsers, enabling the PokerAI to play on mobile-optimized poker platforms via emulated or real mobile browsers.

+### 10. **AI-Assisted Element Detection** *(New Feature)*
+Integrated an AI-based element detection mechanism that improves accuracy in identifying and interacting with dynamic web elements, reducing errors in complex layouts.

 ## Usage

 ### 1. **Installation**